sciabarracom/kubepass/README.md

 ### What is multipass?

 It is an awesome utility from Canonical able to setup a virtual machine from a command line.
-It works on Linux, MacOS and even Windows.
+It works on Linux, MacOS and Windows.
 It uses native virtual machine support provided by the various operating system (KVM on Linux, bhyve on MacOS, HyperV on Windows).

 ### And what is cloud-init?